 We’ll transport you back to King Shaka International Airport in Durban, for your flight home or on to other destinations, with memories to treasure and share for a lifetime!

-2019’s safari is already more than half booked; but, with a deposit to hold your place, it is still possible to get 2018’s price for our 2019 trip, if you contact us by October 31st.
+2019’s safari has 4 reservations left before it is fully booked.
+With a deposit to hold your place, it is still possible to get the fantastic discount of $5,600/person (double occupancy) for our 2019 trip, if you contact us by December 31st.
+(Down from $7,800.)

 Don’t miss out on this amazing price and opportunity